willkg/everett/docs/dev.rst

 5. Verify correctness.

+   1. Run ``check-manifest``.
-   1. Run tests.
+   2. Run tests.
-   2. Build docs (this runs example code).
+   3. Build docs (this runs example code).
-   3. Verify all that works.
+   4. Verify all that works.

 6. Tag the release::